What’s in This Article

 - Maple leaves turning bright red.

-- Green pine trees mixed with autumn shades.
+- Green pine trees mixing with warm autumn shades.

-- Soft “golden hour” light that makes everything look warm.
+- Soft golden-hour light that makes everything glow.

 Seasonal Plant Transitions